CDN Cost Guide: Diagnose the Bill, Choose the Right Calculator, and Validate the Model

 Estimate CDN Bandwidth (GB per month) from traffic

-Convert Mbps or RPS traffic into monthly CDN GB for cost models.
-Includes formulas, examples, and pitfalls.
+Convert Mbps or RPS traffic into monthly CDN bandwidth in GB, with formulas, examples, and pitfalls that help separate average delivery from peak-heavy edge traffic.

 Related calculators